jrhender/Jinder/README.md

 ## Credits

-*   This app makes heavy use of the Jflame Jquery plugin.
-Check it out at https://github.com/do-web/jflame
+*   This app makes heavy use of the JTinder Jquery plugin.
+Check it out at https://github.com/do-web/jTinder

 ## Technology used